 Kon-Boot v1.0 is probably my favorite Windows password reset program, mainly because it's so fast and easy to use.
-I'd rank it higher among the other options available but it doesn't support 64-bit operating systems and is hit-or-miss in Windows 7.
+I'd rank it higher among the other options available but it doesn't support 64-bit operating systems nor any edition of Windows 7 or Windows 81.

-However, since it works so differently than Offline NT Password & Registry Editor and PC Login Now, Kon-Boot is an excellent alternative if you need your Windows password reset and both of those free tools haven't worked for some reason.
+However, since it works so differently than Offline NT Password & Registry Editor, Kon-Boot is an excellent alternative if you need your Windows password reset and that free tool hasn't worked for some reason.

 Kon-Boot requires a few post-cracking steps to be a real Windows password reset solution but nothing required by this amazing program is too difficult for anyone with the very serious problem of being locked out Windows.